 - The minimum fine for an unauthorized candle, incense or open-flame device is $25.
 Any candle, incense or open-flame device that is actually found burning will result in a fine of $100.

-- Smoking is not permitted in any Amherst College building, academic, residential or support area, including outside assemblies and gatherings.
+Smoking is not permitted in any Amherst College building or academic, residential or support area, including outside assemblies and gatherings.
 Smoking must be done outside, at least 25 feet away from the main windows and doorways of any building.